gadeleon/gadeleon.github.io/_posts/2019-02-23-fukuoka-fun.md

 day.

 After a 40 minute walk, I came across the ruins which are now preserved as a national park and recreation area.
-Soccer fields and tennis courts surround the deceptively large ruins.
+I noticed soccer fields, tennis courts, and small open fields (where I saw people flying kites) surround the deceptively large ruins.
 I navigated through the tall stone walls and was delighted to see the Cherry Blossom trees were starting to bud in the castle grounds.

 <img src="https://i.imgur.com/cGPiMEA.jpg" width="400" height="400"
 class="align-center" alt="Placeholder: Cherry Blossom Photo">